 Safely Recover from Minor Joint Injuries

-• Rheumatoid Arthritis (RA): An autoimmune disease that causes swelling, pain, and even deformity, especially in your hands and wrists.
+• Rheumatoid Arthritis (RA) – An autoimmune disease that causes chronic inflammation, stiffness, and swelling, particularly in small joints like hands and wrists.

 Also Read: How does Nutrition Influence the Recovery Process?